Cowboy Translator

 What Is a Cowboy Translator?

-Some western lingo came from real life on cattle drives and ranches.
-A lot of those cowboy terms became popular later through movies, TV, and the Wild West image most people already know.
+Some western lingo came from real life on cattle drives and ranches, while a lot of familiar cowboy wording spread later through movies, TV, and the larger Wild West image people already recognize.

-Use this cowboy speak translator when you want cowboy words, cowboy phrases, or a full western tone without guessing your way through every line.
-If you want to compare that with another U.S. style, the Boston Accent Translator has a completely different sound, while this page stays focused on cowboy jargon and western slang.
+Use this cowboy translator when you want cowboy words, western slang, or a full western tone without guessing your way through every line.
+For another character-heavy voice, the Yoda Speak Translator reshapes sentence order instead of using frontier slang.

 1. Type or paste English into the left box